attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/Payment/PHP/app1/README.txt

     $api_key                                : Client API key
     $secret_key                             : Client secret key
     $FQDN = "https://api.att.com";          : Endpoint
-    $oauth_file = "/tmp/paymentoauthtoken.php"; : Oauth Token persistance location,should be writable by apache server
+    $oauth_file = "paymentoauthtoken.php";  : Oauth Token persistance location,should be writable by apache server
     $authorize_redirect_uri = "";	    : Url where oAuth provider will redirect to in case of successful authentication.
                                               Needs to be exactly the same as one used while registering application in DevConnect.
+   $minTransactionValue = "0.00"            : required field listing the minimum price
+   $maxTransactionValue = "2.99"            : required field listing the maximum price
    $scope = "PAYMENT";                      : Oauth scope ( PAYMENT )